 If the text inside the parentheses is only a partial sentence, you will place the terminal punctuation outside.

 Example: She went to England to find work (in 1972).

 However, when you have a sentence that contains another complete sentence within parentheses, the punctuation is more complicated.
-If a writer wanted to add a complete sentence inside parentheses within another complete sentence, a terminal punctuation would go inside the parentheses and another outside.
+If a writer wanted to add a complete sentence inside parentheses within another complete sentence, the terminal punctuation would go inside the parentheses, and another outside.

 Example: She was soaking wet when she came back from her walk (They predicted rain!).

-It is probably best to make the sentence within the parentheses a complete sentence.
-And have a good reason for putting it in parentheses.
+It is probably best to make the sentence within the parentheses a complete sentence or have a good reason for putting it in parentheses.

-For clarification: “Last week I joined SAG (Screen Actors Guild).”
+For clarification: “Last week I joined the SAG (Screen Actors Guild).”

-In this case, the editor can ensure the reader gets some additional information.
+In this case, the editor can ensure that the reader gets some additional information.
 But it isn’t a necessary part of the sentence.
-The main point is not to emphasize the date.
-But the excitement, which is another reason to use parentheses, not dashes.
-(The parentheses deemphasize the date; dashes would elevate it in importance.)
+The main point is not to emphasize the date but the excitement, which is another reason to use parentheses, not dashes.
+(The parentheses de-emphasize the date; dashes would elevate it in importance.)

-Another reason for using parenthesis, in this case, is to avoid the comma within commas, i.e. between the date and year, which would make the sentence harder to read.
+Another reason for using parentheses, in this case, is to avoid the comma within commas (i.e., between the date and year), which would make the sentence harder to read.

 Using parentheses to include an aside is slightly different.